 The Training Area section of the single-player Explore menu will be your destination for most of your item needs.
 Strike, tech, and support courses are a great means of acquiring mass quantities of most items, while the more challenging strike, tech, and support supercourses offer a more expedient means of getting items a few times each week.

-Strike, tech, and support courses have three difficulties: Normal, Hard, and Very Hard.
+Strike, tech, and support courses have five difficulties: Normal, Hard, Very Hard, Super Hard, and Ultra Hard.
 Completing one difficulty will unlock the next.
-You'll need to make it all the way to Very Hard to start collecting the Ultra-level items necessary to unlock passive skills and final skills for your sync pairs.
-Work toward making a team that can beat each of the Very Hard Courses reliably, and then to save yourself effort, work toward getting a team so strong that it can beat the courses even on Auto Mode.
+You'll need to make it to Very Hard to start collecting the Ultra-level items necessary to unlock passive skills and final skills for your sync pairs, and all the way to Ultra Hard to collect items to fully unlock your sync pairs' level caps.
+Work toward making a team that can beat each of the Ultra Hard Courses reliably, and then to save yourself effort, work toward getting a team so strong that it can beat the courses even on Auto Mode.

-Supercourses have the same three difficulty levels, but you'll find they're much more difficult than a standard course of the same difficulty.
+Supercourses only have the first three difficulty levels, but you'll find they're much more difficult than a standard course of the same difficulty.
 They also provide better rewards—not only will you get more items for completing a supercourse than a standard course, but your rewards will be a tier up, too.
-Completing the strike supercourse on Hard, for instance, nets you four Ultra Buff Blends and two Super Training Machines.
-You're permitted to complete each difficulty of supercourse three times during each window it's available, potentially earning you enough items to master all of a sync pair's moves and skills even before you're strong enough to defeat the Very Hard difficulty.
+You're permitted to complete each difficulty of supercourse only once during each window it's available, so don't miss out!

 One bonus tip: Don't forget to do supercourses on Saturdays!
 While there are normally only two supercourses available at a time, all five are available on Saturday, providing an opportunity to collect items you won't want to miss.